near/node-docs/docs/validator/validator-bootcamp.md

 near call <pool name> new '{"owner_id": "<owner id>", "<public key>": "<public key>", "reward_fee_fraction": {"numerator": <reward fraction>, "denominator": 100}}' --accountId <accountId>
 ```
 #### Manage your staking pool contract
-> HINT: Copy/Paste everything after this line into a text editor and use search and replace
-> Once your pool is deployed, you can issue the commands below
+> HINT: Copy/Paste everything after this line into a text editor and use search and replace.
+Once your pool is deployed, you can issue the commands below:

 ##### Retrieve the owner ID of the staking pool